 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Lieutenant Governor for Utah or contacting your local election official.
+- Learn more by visiting the Secretary of State for Utah or contacting your local election office.

 - Fill out the Federal Post Card Application (FPCA), or download a copy.
 Your election official may have questions, so please provide an email address or phone number where they can reach you.